rohitsnegi28/Dailycodes/renamefiles.md

-Here’s a Bash script that renames all .js files to .jsx inside the src folder, excluding any test files (e.g., files ending with .test.js):
+if Here’s a Bash script that renames all .js files to .jsx inside the src folder, excluding any test files (e.g., files ending with .test.js):

 	1. Create a Bash script (e.g., rename-files.sh) in the root of your project with the following content: